-Overall the portfolio is intended to show what subject specific knowledge you have learnt during the module, your working practice, and evidence of the intended learning outcomes.
-It is the intention that your knowledge, working practice and skills and will support your ongoing learning during the year, and should continue to be reflected upon and developed as you progress.
+Overall, the portfolio is intended to show what subject specific knowledge you have learnt during the module, your working practice, and evidence of the intended learning outcomes.
+It is the intention that your knowledge, working practice and skills will support your ongoing learning during the year, and should continue to be reflected upon and developed as you progress.

-The portfolio is not weighted and does not contribute a mark to your overall all degree, you instead must achieve a minimum point score to pass.
+The portfolio is weighted and will contribute a mark to your overall degree, and you must achieve a minimum point score to pass.